KUCU

 Radio station in Ephraim, Utah, U.S.

-KAGJ (88.9 FM) is a radio station licensed to Ephraim, Utah, United States.
-It is currently owned by Snow College but will be sold to the University of Utah, owner of KUER-FM in Salt Lake City.
+KUCU (88.9 FM) is a radio station licensed to Ephraim, Utah, United States.
+It is owned by the University of Utah, owner of KUER-FM in Salt Lake City.

 This facility has operated since 1994 and was the third different radio station license held by Snow College.
 Snow College operated small campus radio stations in the 1950s and 1970s, both times using the call sign KEPH.
-On a new license, Snow College resumed radio broadcasts in 1994, calling its station The Kage.
+On a new license, Snow College resumed radio broadcasts in 1994 as KAGJ, calling its station The Kage.
 The station was shut down in 2025 upon its faculty advisor's retirement and a state mandate to reallocate funding to more relevant courses, with the license and facilities sold to the University of Utah.

 History

+Prior radio stations at Snow College

-The original KEPH began broadcasting on May 16, 1951.
+The original KEPH began broadcasting from Snow College on May 16, 1951.
 It was the first FM radio station at a college in Utah.
 Programming was limited; for instance, in October 1951 it was operating three hours a day during the week, and in September 1952 it operated for just three hours a night.
-KEPH operated as late as 1958.
+KEPH operated as late as 1958; in February 1959, the Federal Communications Commission (FCC) deleted the license at the station's request.

 Beginning in 1959, a carrier current AM station, known as KSNO, operated on the campus.
 In 1970, Snow College began its return to radio by applying for a new FM license, which began broadcasting about April 21, 1971, as KEPH on 89.5 MHz.
 As before, it broadcast with 10 watts, superseding the prior carrier current operation.
 The station, located in the Art Barn, was broadcasting 15 hours each weekday by 1974.
 By the late 1970s, its importance had declined such that it was not brought on the air for the 1977–78 school year until April, with student and administrative support, and even then on a seven-hour weekday schedule.
 The station lacked educational programming; in response to FCC directives, college administration was forced to add this programming and reduce the number of advertisements for on-campus events.
 The station closed that year.